Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Data Preparation and Analysis Methods

 \item \ttt{} (TT): The sum of all fixation durations on a word, including fixations from regressions (in milliseconds). \item \fc{} (FC): The total number of fixations on a word. \item \ffd{} (FFD): The duration of the first fixation on a word (in milliseconds).

 \end{itemize}

-\subsection{\textbf{\rr{Statistical Analysis Methods}}}
+\subsection{\textbf{Statistical Analysis Methods}}

 We conducted normality tests for all the measures used in this experiment, by first using the Shapiro-Wilk test (p > 0.05), and then using Levene's test (p > 0.05) to assess homogeneity of variances.
-Our choice of statistical analysis method for a measure depended on whether normality is violated.
+Our choice of statistical analysis method for a measure depended on whether normality is violated. \rr{Information of normality tests and selected statistical analysis method were detailed in Appendix C table \ref{tab:Normality_test}.} \rr{We also tested potential ordering effect caused by fatigue or boredom and found no significant effect across all trial-level measurements (details in Table \ref{tab:ordering_effect}).}

 For multiple comparisons, ANOVA was used for normally distributed data with equal variances (p > 0.05), with Eta Squared estimating the effect size.
 If ANOVA results were significant (p < 0.05), post-hoc analysis was performed using Tukey HSD.
 For measures violating normality, the Kruskal-Wallis test was applied, using Epsilon Squared to estimate effect size, followed by Dunn's test for post-hoc comparisons if the results were significant.
-For pairwise comparisons, Independent t-tests were applied when normality and equal variances were confirmed, with rank-biserial correlation (r) as the effect size.
+For pairwise comparisons, independent t-tests were applied when normality and equal variances were confirmed, with rank-biserial correlation (r) as the effect size.
 For non-normal data or unequal variances, the Mann-Whitney U test was used, with rank-biserial correlation (r) as the effect size.
 We used Bonferroni Correction to adjust for multiple tests.